Chair of Department/Professor

 Teaching and research interests include composition theory, pedagogy, and history, Basic Writing, Latino/a rhetorics, Nuevomexicano/a historical literacy practices, and NMHU history.
 Developing research interests include spatial rhetorics and writing centers.

-Assistant Professor, Director of Composition
+Associate Professor, Director of Composition

 PhD.
 University of Nebraska-Lincoln, 2012